oconnor663/applied_crypto_2021_fall/pset2/readme.md

 ## Problem 6: What happens when you reuse a nonce?

 Reusing a nonce with the same key is always bad, but exactly how bad it is depends on what cipher you're using.
-For the XSalsa20 cipher that secretbox is based on, it turns out it's just as bad as it was with the one-time pad.
+For the XSalsa20 stream cipher that secretbox is based on, it turns out it's just as bad as it was with the one-time pad.
 Which is to say, really *really* bad!

 Your input for this problem is a pair of hex-encoded secretbox messages, which have been encrypted with the same key and nonce.
 (Oops!)
 Similar to Problem 3, you don't know anything about the key or the nonce, but you do know that the first plaintext consists entirely of `$` (0x24) characters.
 It turns out you can decrypt the second plaintext using the same procedure as in Problem 3.
-The only difference is that the first 16 bytes of each secretbox ciphertext are random-looking junk that you should strip off and ignore for now.
+Close your eyes and pretend that these two ciphertexts were encrypted with the same one-time pad, and then repeat the xor attack.
+The only difference this time is that the first 16 bytes of each secretbox ciphertext are random-looking junk that you should strip off and ignore for now.
 (Specifically, they're Poly1305 authenticator tags.
 We'll talk more about these when we get to Chapters 7 and 8 of *Serious Cryptography*.)

 **Input:** a list of two hex-encoded secretbox ciphertexts of the same length

 **Output:** the second decrypted plaintext, an ASCII string

+Is it surprising that this works?
+Secretbox isn't a one-time pad, but it turns out that they have a lot in common.
+We'll talk all about this when we get to stream ciphers in Chapter 5 of *Serious Cryptography*.

 **CAUTION:** The one-time pad reuse mistake we saw in Problem 3 isn't very common in practice, because we don't often use one-time pads directly.
 But